 The main symptom of urinary incontinence is passing urine unintentionally, but the type of incontinence you have often relates to how much urine you pass during the course of a day.

 If you are experiencing problems with going to the toilet or think you might be incontinent, speak to your GP.
 It can feel embarrassing to talk about these issues, but remember your GP is a professional and the symptoms you are experiencing are really common.
-Your GP will ask you lots of questions about your bladder and bowel habits and your lifestyle, for example, your diet.
-They may recommend you undergo some tests to find out what may be causing your incontinence.
-They may also carry out a physical examination.
+Your GP may ask you lots of questions about your bladder and bowel habits and your lifestyle, for example, your diet.
+They may recommend you undergo some tests to find out what may be causing your incontinence and possibly carry out a physical examination.

 Find out more about how incontinence is diagnosed on the NHS website.